proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_103.md

 The main reason behind the addition of null safety in Dart is that errors caused by unexpected null values are frequent and not always easy to debug.

-(ProTip): At the time of writing, not all parts of the Flutter SDK are null safe yet.
+> At the time of writing, not all parts of the Flutter SDK are null safe yet.
 Some packages are also null safe.
+{is-success}

 You can still implement null safety in your apps while using null unsafe packages.

 In the first code snippet, which you run without null safety, the code raised a runtime error at the following instruction: